Note

-By default, Service Bus namespaces are accessible from the internet as long as the request contains valid authentication and authorization.
-With IP firewall, inbound traffic can be restricted to a set of IPv4 addresses or IPv4 address ranges (in CIDR (Classless Inter-Domain Routing) notation).
+By default, the internet can access Service Bus namespaces as long as the request contains valid authentication and authorization.
+By using the IP firewall, you can restrict inbound traffic to a set of IPv4 addresses or IPv4 address ranges in (CIDR (Classless Inter-Domain Routing) notation).

-This feature is helpful in scenarios in which Azure Service Bus should be only accessible from certain well-known sites.
+This feature is helpful in scenarios where Azure Service Bus should be accessible only from certain well-known sites.
 Firewall rules enable you to configure rules to accept traffic originating from specific IPv4 addresses.
 For example, if you use Service Bus with Azure Express Route, you can create a firewall rule to allow traffic from only your on-premises infrastructure IP addresses or addresses of a corporate NAT gateway.

 IP firewall rules

-The IP firewall rules are applied at the Service Bus namespace level.
+Apply the IP firewall rules at the Service Bus namespace level.
 Therefore, the rules apply to all connections from clients using any supported protocol (AMQP (5671) and HTTPS (443)).
-Any connection attempt from an IP address that doesn't match an allowed IP rule on the Service Bus namespace is rejected as unauthorized.
+The Service Bus rejects any connection attempt from an IP address that doesn't match an allowed IP rule on the Service Bus namespace as unauthorized.
 The response doesn't mention the IP rule.
 IP filter rules are applied in order, and the first rule that matches the IP address determines the accept or reject action.

 Important points

-Virtual Networks are supported only in the premium tier of Service Bus.
-If upgrading to the premium tier isn't an option, it's possible to use IP firewall rules using Azure Resource Manager templates, Azure CLI, PowerShell or REST API.
-We recommend that you keep the Shared Access Signature (SAS) token secure and share it with only authorized users.
-For information about SAS authentication, see Authentication and authorization.
+Private Endpoints and Service Endpoints are supported only in the premium tier of Service Bus.
+If upgrading to the premium tier isn't an option, you can use IP firewall rules by using the Azure portal, Azure Resource Manager templates, Azure CLI, PowerShell, or REST API.

 Specify at least one IP firewall rule or virtual network rule for the namespace to allow traffic only from the specified IP addresses or subnet of a virtual network.
-If there are no IP and virtual network rules, the namespace can be accessed over the public internet (using the access key).
+If there are no IP and virtual network rules, the namespace is accessible over the public internet (using the access key).

 Implementing firewall rules can prevent other Azure services from interacting with Service Bus.
 As an exception, you can allow access to Service Bus resources from certain trusted services even when IP filtering is enabled.
 For a list of trusted services, see Trusted services.